anirudhrathinam94/stuff/volunteering/01-basics/README.md

 https://github.com/anirudhrathinam94/stuff/blob/master/volunteering/setup/01-nexus-remote-maven-repo.md

-In the pom.xml, the **repository** tag points to the remote repo that we created.
-For distribution management tag we mention 2 repositories they are:
+In the pom.xml, the **repositories** tag points to the remote repo that we created.
+In the repositories tag we mention 2 repositories they are:

 1. repository: this is the release repository
 2. snapshotRepository: this is the snapshot repository that is used during development.